microsoft/winget-create/doc/settings.md

 ## CleanUp

-The `CleanUp` settings determine whether Winget-Create will handle the removal of temporary files (installer cache and logs) generated during the manifest creation process.
+The `CleanUp` settings determine whether Winget-Create will handle the removal of temporary files i.e., installers downloaded and logs generated during the manifest creation process.
+You can view the location of these files using the [info](./info.md) command.
 These settings provide control over the decision to remove files or not and the frequency at which this clean up occurs.

 ### disable